 We recommend; 50-100mm Plum Slate Paddlestones

-We recommend; Golden Totterdown Flint 20mm Bulk Bag Or these 20mm Solent Gold Beach Pebbles which has tiny little shells mixed in amongst the stone.
+We recommend; 20mm Solent Gold Beach Pebbles which has tiny little shells mixed in amongst the stone.
 10mm flint is perfect for garden paths and walkways due to it’s angular locking properties as it is less likely to get stuck in your shoe tread or washed away in heavy rain.
 You can also use it in plant pots We recommend:

-Round and smooth look, pebbles make a great covering for flowerbeds or for adding contrast within a rockery.
+A round and smooth look, pebbles make a great covering for flowerbeds or for adding contrast within a rockery.
 Marble, Dolomite and Quartz are popular materials for pebbles, which come in a wide range of colours, including bright white, grey, golden and even black.
 Their smooth shape and colour options make them great for adding contrast within a garden.
 Bright white pebbles make a brilliant plant border, especially if you have brightly coloured flowers and plants to contrast against.
-We also stock glossy polished black pebbles perfect for a minimalistic look when matched with white stones and features around the garden.

 Rockery stone can add structure and interest to your landscaping.
 It comes in varied sizes, from around 150mm to 450mm and is mainly used for decorative purposes in the garden.
 A rockery can really make a striking garden feature – we love rockery stone placed around a small planted area, or used for raised bedding.